Welcome to today's edition of the Rush 24-7 podcast.

 That's what the president says.

-And I mentioned last week uh on the program, Thursday or Friday, don't remember which, that this is actually required by statute.
+And I mentioned last week on the program, Thursday or Friday, don't remember which, that this is actually required by statute.

-And a lot of people said, Well, what statute?
+And a lot of people said, well, what statute?

-It's easy for you to say what statute.
+It's easy for you to say, what statute?

-It's uh 42 United States Code sections 5121 to 5206, and it is triggered by a major disaster declaration like Hurricane Katrina.
+And it is triggered by a major disaster declaration like Hurricane Katrina.

 Now, this is not to say that the president's not eager to spend the money.